Willgar/ID1212-Project/README.md

 ![logical diagram](https://user-images.githubusercontent.com/62156116/145587613-08c8c01f-f693-4911-a815-146a03d207a2.png)

 # SQL Code
 Code to create the tables in the Schema 'project' for MySQL.
+Will be updated.
 Add a file namned SECRETS.java to to folder ./src/main/java/se.kth.id1212.taxoptimization/model containing two private static String named DATABASEUSER and DATABASEPASS adjusted after your own MySQL server.

 CREATE TABLE `User` (